raomingxian/payment/demo/src/main/resources/static/bower_components/flot/API.md

 yaxes: []
 ```

-Here's an example of configuring a single x axis and two y axes (we
+Here's an gfcz of configuring a single x axis and two y axes (we
 can leave options of the first y axis empty as the defaults are fine):

 ```js